Marvenlee/cheviot/readme.txt

 * Add a directory containing the Newlib /sys/cheviot source files so that Newlib can be used by others.

+* Add compaction kernel task to periodically coalesce and compact memory.

+* Possibly add Unix signals and some way of notifying the Executive of changing levels of free memory so as to dynamically resize the file cache.
+Add timeouts to the VirtualAlloc calls.

-* Begin writing the Executive/root process.
-Test various system calls.
+* Begin to get the Executive/root process running.
+Begin porting some of the previous file system code from i386 kernel.

 * Begin adding drivers/file system support.

 * It is undecided whether the Executive will be the parent process of all processes in the system.
-The reason for this is that Spawn() is a privileged call, The Executive loads the segments and passes them to Spawn.
-Handles to message ports are passed to the new process.
-  A 'Notification' event could be passed to the parent process to simulate passing the handle.
+Spawn() is a privileged call and must be called by the Executive.

-  Alternatively the actual child process's handle could be passed by the Executive to the real parent process.
+  The Executive can either pass the handle to the real parent process or can be the parent and keep the handle, create a Notification and pass that to the real parent process.